 - Don’t use spray attachments, especially those with fertilizers or chemicals, without a backflow prevention device.

 - If an outdoor faucet doesn’t have a built-in anti-siphon valve, an inexpensive screw-on backflow prevention device (hose bib vacuum breaker) can be purchased and installed.
 Be sure to periodically inspect these devices to ensure they are working properly and replace them if needed.

 Who is Required to Have a Backflow Device and Your Responsibilities

 Water customers with a known or potential cross-connection (a connection between our drinking water system and another substance or source) are required by state and local laws and regulations to install a backflow prevention assembly and have it inspected and tested annually by a certified backflow tester with a current Lee’s Summit business license.
 Yearly testing is necessary to ensure the assembly is operating properly in order to protect our water system from possible contamination.
 Find licensed backflow testers here.

 You should never use an in-ground lawn sprinkler without having a properly tested and functioning backflow assembly.

-Lee’s Summit Water Utilities mails customers with registered lawn sprinkler systems a testing notice every spring to reminde citizens/businessess of their test date.
-If you have an in-ground lawn sprinkler and DO NOT receive a testing notice (or have not in the past), please have your assembly inspected before use and contact us at 816.969.1930 or email@example.com.
+Lee’s Summit Water Utilities mails customers with registered lawn sprinkler systems a testing notice every spring to remind citizens/businesses of their test date.
+If you have an in-ground lawn sprinkler and DO NOT receive a testing notice (or have not in the past), please have your assembly inspected before use and ensure your backflow test report is submitted to us at email@example.com.